CodeCreatorLab/Personal-website/README.md

 This website is made for the Showcasing the the talents and Skills of one and can be totally customised for any individual.
 --------------------------------------------------------------------------------------

-NOTE:---
+NOTE :---

 --------------------------------------------------------------------------------------
-first Download All the files and then download a folder from the link and place in the self bio website folder.
+first Download All the files and then download a folder from the link and place in the self bio website folder. then open the html file in landing page folder tat will direct you to my all handles and also to the main website.

 that's it you are good to go.
 --------------------------------------------------------------------------------------